Povstalec/StargateJourney/survival/addresses.md

 ![Abydos cartouche Earth]({{ site.baseurl }}/assets/img/survival/abydos_cartouche_first.png)

-There are four more cartouches behind that blocked-off entrance to the left, which hold two random addresses of SGJourney dimensions and two random addresses of non-SGJourney dimensions (Vanilla dimensions or dimensions added by other mods).
+Four more cartouches behind that blocked-off entrance to the left, hold two random addresses of SGJourney dimensions and two random addresses of non-SGJourney dimensions (Vanilla dimensions or dimensions added by other mods).
-Note that the dimensions chosen are entirely random, so the fewer dimensions you have, the more duplicate addresses you will find.
+Note that the dimensions chosen are entirely random.
+Hence, the fewer dimensions you have, the more duplicate addresses you will find.

 ![Abydos cartouche Earth]({{ site.baseurl }}/assets/img/survival/abydos_cartouche_second.png)